API

 • A ranked files list with scores, confidence, and explanations.

-• Latency and candidate-universe details for inspection.
+• Latency and candidate-universe details.

 When to use the API

-• You want direct HTTP requests rather than a tool protocol.
+• You want direct HTTP requests.